dev-academy-programme/orientation---Archived/4-tools/git-and-github/using-github-during-phase-0.md

   </figcaption>
 </figure>

-## Step four: Create a new file in your directory
+## Step 4: Create a new file in your directory

 Now Sublime has opened in the `sprint-1.md` folder and I see this: